 Heat rashes are generally not painful for the baby.
 They usually cause only mild discomfort.
 However, this depends on the severity of the heat rash.
 If the rash is deep, then it could end up being painful if the child constantly keeps scratching it.

 It is important to understand that babies will not be able to communicate in any way other than crying.
-This is why you will need to constantly pay attention to the baby’s skin and signs to ensure that he is not in any discomfort.
-An extreme heat rash which is a consequence of overheating could even lead to a stroke.
+This is why you will need to constantly pay attention to the baby’s skin and look for signs to ensure that he is not in any discomfort.
+An extreme heat rash that is a consequence of overheating could even lead to a stroke.

 Symptoms of Miliaria in Babies

 Heat rashes or miliaria look like tiny red pimples on your baby’s skin.
 Other symptoms include itchiness, crankiness and crying.
 Heat rashes get irritated by scratching or clothes.
 A secondary infection might also appear, though this is rare.

 How to Diagnose Heat Rash in a Child

 Miliaria can easily be identified and usually does not need medical care.
 However, if the rashes do not go away in three to four days or your baby develops fever, make sure you call the doctor.